Lachtan9K/spselit-javascript/09-Functions.md

 ## Function callback

+Function callback is situation when function is expecting to get another function which it will call.
+This is precisely what we used in examples for `.map()` or `.filter()` on `array`.

+For reason that we don't get any errors on function execution we need to confirm that provided variable is a function.

+Standard construction with protection is:

+    //script execution

+    function func(callMeFunc) {
+        if (!callMeFunc) {
+            console.error("Function was undefined");
+            return;
+        }

+        if (typeof callMeFunc !== "function") {
+            console.error("Not a function");
+            return;
+        }

+        callMeFunc();
+    }

+    func();
+    func(10);
+    func(startCar); //this is function defined above

+In the example above we are first checking if provided value is not `undefined`.
+This construction is used often even in non function checks as it is universal and it is working on principle of equity in which `undefined` **equals** to `false` (Javascript specific).
+Other check is for provided variable being function so that we will not execute something which is not function.

 ## Passing arguments

 There is difference in how arguments are passed to functions and what happens to them.
 Difference is if the argument data type is an **object** or **not**.